Osborne House: Royal Naval College, 1903–1921

 In 1903, the new stable block became a junior officer training college for the Royal Navy known as the Royal Naval College, Osborne.
 Initial training began at about the age of 13, and after two years studies were continued at the Royal Naval College, Dartmouth.
 The college closed in 1921, with the last students leaving on 9 April 1921.
 Former students of Osborne included Queen Victoria's great-grandsons, the future Edward VIII and George VI, and their younger brother George, Duke of Kent.
 Another well-known alumnus of the college was Jack Llewelyn Davies, one of the five Llewelyn Davies boys who inspired J. M. Barrie's Peter Pan.
 The case of George Archer-Shee from 1908, who was expelled from Osborne after being falsely accused of stealing a 5-shilling postal order, inspired the play The Winslow Boy.

 Military convalescent home

 During World War I, the secondary wings of Osborne House were used as an officers' convalescent home.
 Robert Graves and A. A. Milne were two famous patients.
-Known as the King Edward VII Retirement Home for Officers, it later accommodated convalescents from military and civil service backgrounds, including retired officers of the British armed services until the late 1990s.
+Known as the King Edward VII Retirement Home for Officers, it later accommodated convalescents from military and civil service backgrounds, including retired officers of the British armed services until 2000.
+Georgina Haines RRC was selected by King Edward VII to become matron of the convalscent home in 1903, and ran it until 1917.
+Sir Frederick Treves was Chairman.